JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-02-bert_qa_bert_base_multilingual_cased_finetuned_squadv1_en_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert-base-multilingual-cased-finetuned-squadv1` is a English model orginally trained by `vanichandna`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert-base-multilingual-cased-finetuned-squadv1` is a Multilingual model orginally trained by `vanichandna`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>